Jonathan King: Discovery of Genesis

 In early 1967, King attended an old boys' reunion at Charterhouse School.
 He said he went there to show off, "oust[ing] Baden-Powell as their most famous Old Boy."
 When they heard he was going to be there, a school band recorded a demo tape for him, and a friend, John Alexander, left the cassette in King's car with a note, "These are Charterhouse boys.
 Have a listen".
 Calling themselves Anon, the band consisted at that point of Peter Gabriel, Tony Banks, Anthony Phillips, Chris Stewart and Mike Rutherford, then all aged 15 to 17.

-King liked several songs such as "She is Beautiful" (which became "The Serpent" on the band's first album) and, according to Philips, they got the deal with King on the basis of that song.
+King liked several songs such as "She is Beautiful" (which became "The Serpent" on the band's first album) and, according to Phillips, they got the deal with King on the basis of that song.
 King signed the band to JonJo Music and licensed the short-term rights to Decca Records.
 He paid them £40 for four songs, and came up with their name, Genesis, to mark the start of his own career as a serious record producer.
 According to Phillips, King was "hugely patient and indulgent" with the band.
 John Silver, drummer on the first album, wrote in 2007:

 We would be pretending to rehearse or simply waiting around and somehow somebody would bring a message to the flat, "Quick, get over to Jonathan King's flat, because Paul McCartney's turning up."
 We would scurry over as quickly as possible because the art was to be there, looking casual, before the next famous person arrived, so that Jonathan King could say, "Hey, these are my new protégés."
 I trusted him as a god, because he knew these people.
 It wasn't celebrity like it is now.
 There were only a few famous people and he knew them.
 If Jonathan said jump or stand backwards or stand on your head, basically you did it.
 This was the nature of the relationship; he was completely omnipotent, in a decent way.